 But since you are like lukewarm water, neither hot nor cold, I will spit you out of my mouth!
 Revelation 3:16 NLT

 Believer Alert!
-We are at a high risk to be deceived by Satan’s subtle entrapments on a daily basis.
+We are at a high risk of being deceived by Satan’s subtle entrapments daily.
 It is our behaviors that he uses to lure us from the narrow Path of Righteousness to the broad Path of Sin.
 Satan utilizes the powers of observation to place us in an area of compromise based on our personal preferences.
 Remember, God has not given Satan, a fallen being, the ability to read our minds!
 It is really a simple process to observe an individual and to learn their likes and dislikes.

 Most of us look forward to some type of entertainment; who doesn’t love watching a great movie or reading a great book?
 There is nothing wrong with being unique in our likes and dislikes; however, our preferences present a problem when our likes cause a conflict between truth and error.
-Prior to choosing the movie or book, ask yourself, “Do I have to compromise godly standards in order to watch this program or to read this book?”
+Before choosing the movie or book, ask yourself, “Do I have to compromise godly standards to watch this program or to read this book?”

 The Apostle Paul expressed the dilemma of humanity:

 I don’t really understand myself, for I want to do what is right, but I don’t do it.
 Instead, I do what I hate.
 Romans 7:15 NLT